 Q4: What do you mean by the term cut-off price in an IPO?

 Answer: Only RIIs have access to this option.
 Investors don’t have to select a price when applying.
-Investors receive shares at this price.
+Instead, investors receive shares at this price.